Maintenance & invariants¶

 | Renamed dbt model | unknown_left_model validation error. | Update every semantic/relationships/*.yml that referenced the old name. |

 | Stale registry on MCP side | query_metrics returns "metric not found" or pre-promotion state. | Call reload_semantic_registry.
-If still stale, check CDN cache headers on the GitHub Pages publish. |
+The force path now reloads all four artifacts (registry + docs + manifest + catalog) atomically, so a single call clears a post-deploy manifest_hash_mismatch and the first query after a deploy self-heals.
+If still stale, check CDN cache headers on the GitHub Pages publish, and confirm the MCP isn't pinned to a stale local artifact path. |

 | Salt rotation (hypothetical) | All user_pseudonym joins return empty. | Don't rotate.
 If absolutely necessary, full refresh of every pseudonymized mart in a single transaction. |